kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 Most of the last year I spent trying to bring a young developer up to speed.
 It is an interesting thing to do actually as you get to look at your everyday cases from a different perspective.
-I'm not a big fun of existing dogmatism in the software industry myself, but for a new to the profession person it just doesn't make any freaking sense:
+I'm not a big fun of existing dogmatism in the software industry myself, but to a new to the profession person it just doesn't make any sense:

 > Nikolay, why is it bad to write `smth = Smth.smth.smth.smth`?<br>
 > Coz, the Demeter Law<br>